EconomistDigitalSolutions/build-your-own-radar/README.md

 >**IMPORTANT: All your object values must be strings.**

-Except for `name` and `description`, all other key values must show one of the options listed below for the sake of consistency.
+Except for `name` and `description`, all other key values must match one of the options listed below for the sake of consistency.

 | name          | ring    | quadrant               | isNew   | description                                             |
 |---------------|---------|------------------------|---------|---------------------------------------------------------|